-CONECTIV -- Conectiv provides \$1,000 in scholarship funds each year for students enrolled in Wor-Wic's electronic engineering technology program.
+CONECTIV -- Conectiv provides \$1,000 in scholarship funds each year for students majoring in electronics.
 Selection is based on scholastic achievement.

 CRIMINAL JUSTICE DEPARTMENT -- Wor-Wic's criminal justice department provides \$200 in scholarship funds each year for criminal justice students who are registered for six or more credit hours.
 Selection is based on scholastic achievement.
 Recipients must maintain a 2.50 grade point average.